Electric-Coin-Company/tfl-book/src/design/overview/design-at-a-glance.md

 ## Subprotocols

-The PoW+TFL hybrid consensus consists of two interacting subprotocols:
+The TFL Protocol hybrid consensus consists of two interacting subprotocols:

 1. [PoW Subprotocol](../../terminology.md#definition-pow): this subprotocol is very similar to NU5 consensus.
 It is a design goal of the TFL design to minimize changes to this subprotocol.
 Note: the shorthand "PoW" is potentially misleading, because this subprotocol is also responsible for the bulk of all supply and transaction semantic consensus rules.
 2. [PoS Subprotocol](../../terminology.md#definition-pos): this is a new subprotocol which provides trailing finality via a finalizing PoS protocol.